My condolences go out to the family of George Floyd and to all the families of the unarmed Black people killed recently for absolutely no reason.

 1) The Education System

 I was taught in school that George Washington never told a lie and was the hero of the Revolutionary War.
-But I was not taught that he owned slaves.
+But I was not taught that he was a slavemaster who owned slaves.

 I was taught in school that Thomas Jefferson was the great man who authored the declaration of independence.

 But I was not taught that even though he said “all men are created equal” he was also a slave owner.
-And I was definitely not taught that he raped a young Sally Hemming and fathered multiple children by her.
+And I was definitely not taught that he had a “relationship” (what a farce) with a young Sally Hemming and fathered multiple children by her.

-I was never taught in school about Nat Turner, or black inventors, or the 1921 fire-bombing of Black Wall Street, or Malcolm X, or the real Martin Luther King Jr. until I was an adult and did the research.
+I was never taught in school about Nat Turner, or Black inventors, the 1921 fire-bombing of Black Wall Street, Malcolm X, or the real Martin Luther King Jr. until I was an adult and did the research.

 Will voting good people in and bad people out help?